bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 transition from one page to another that occurs automatically while users are scrolling.

-Now that you are familiar with some popular effects, let\'s briefly visit the pros and cons of adding effects on web pages.
+Now that you are familiar with some popular effects, let&apos;s briefly visit the pros and cons of adding effects on web pages.

 ![](images2/media/image199.png){width="5.0in"